What are the risks for Lancashire?

 Potential impact and consequences

 Pandemic disease can affect anyone and usually occurs in waves that can affect up to half of the UK population, causing significant loss of life.
-This results in health and social care systems facing greater demand, and those who are vulnerable maybe at greater risk of infection.
+This results in health and social care systems facing greater demand, and those who are vulnerable may be at greater risk of infection.
 Businesses and organisations could experience disruptions through staff shortages and supply chain interruptions.

 What to do if there’s a pandemic